Cisco 857 router

 for a P2P eMule client, and the port NAT will take precedence over the whole IP NAT for the server.

 Where this comes unstuck however, is if you want to terminate an IPSEC tunnel on your router.
 Remember, we’ve only got one public IP on our Dialer0 interface.
 Unfortunately, IOS is not smart enough to figure out that it should locally process incoming ESP and ISAKMP traffic – and instead forwards it to the server that you specified.
 So, faced with this situation myself, I have had to create individual port NAT entries for all the services I host on my server.
-Fortunately, IOS no longer seems to suffer a bug I enountered years ago, where UDP DNS packets didn’t NAT properly.
+Fortunately, IOS no longer seems to suffer a bug I encountered years ago, where UDP DNS packets didn’t NAT properly.
 Since DNS quite often uses UDP (like, if the query is less than 512 bytes), this bug used to make it impossible to host a DNS server behind a router like this.

 The next gotcha I came across is the “ip inspect” command having a fit when confronted with out-of-sequence packets.
-When running an IPSEC tunnel to a NetScreen 25, I found that certain protocols that were in my “ip inspect” list were stalling.
+When running an IPsec tunnel to a NetScreen 25, I found that certain protocols that were in my “ip inspect” list were stalling.
 Debug revealed that large numbers of packets were being dropped, due to being out-of-sequence.
 After some research, I learned that Cisco’s IOS-based IPS (ip inspect) really doesn’t like having to deal with fragments.
 I suspect this is the reason for the relatively new IOS command “ip virtual-reassembly”, which attempts to reassemble packets prior to “ip inspect” checking them.
 I suspect my problem was that I was getting a lot of fragments over the VPN, due to incorrect TCP-MSS settings, and the smaller fragments were arriving before the larger fragments – hence “ip inspect” considered them out-of-sequence.
 Debugging “ip virtual-reassembly” revealed “invalid parameters” – which I could find no further information on.
 It seemed the best course of action would be to eliminate the fragmentation to begin with.
 After spending several hours unsuccessfully experimenting with MTU and TCP-MSS settings, the solution finally came down to setting one parameter on the far-end NetScreen – “set flow path-mtu”.
 Once this was enabled, everything worked fine.
 Obviously, PMTU discovery figured out it needed to decrease the TCP-MSS to account for the ESP encapsulation overhead.
 This turned to be a preferable solution to manually clamping the TCP-MSS for all traffic.

 Getting back to SDM, I installed the full SDM on my router via TFTP (since the actual SDM installer just hung repeatedly, despite following Cisco’s instructions for retro-fitting existing routers with SDM).
 SDM is certainly more feature rich than SDM Express, but I don’t rate it quite as highly as ASDM for PIX.
 I ended up doing the bulk of my config by hand, from CLI, and using SDM just as a monitoring front end.
 It does have an audit tool however, which can be a nice security check of your config.
 It mostly suggests turning off services like pad and finger.
 Hopefully someday soon, these will be off by default anyway.